Level 1, 192 Tinakori Road

 Tayo Agunlejika served on the Ministry of Culture and Heritage’s Commemorating Waitangi Day Fund Panel committee, Social Service Providers Aotearoa and Upper Hutt Creative Art board.
 His passion to is to make contribution to New Zealand been an inclusive society where migrants and refugees are successfully integrated into the mainstream, and settled-in participating and adding value to the socioeconomic and cultural growth of New Zealand.

-Accounts Officer: Ling Xu
+Finance Administrator: Ling Xu

 Ling immigrated to New Zealand in 2003.
 She graduated from Victoria University Wellington with double majors in Money & Finance, and Econometrics.
 She joined the Federation in 2014 where she does the day to day accounts management.
 She is married, with a son.
 She enjoys reading and cooking.